Sunday, 23 April 2023

 And secondly, given that lP=c.tP=G.mP/c2, and rs=2GM/c2, which indicates a linear relationship between all the key elements, there is no particular issue if the implied granularity is at the Planck scale, or smaller, or even larger.
 I prefer the Planck scale, but I am not irrevocably wedded to it.

-Thirdly, "universal" is not a great word to have in the middle of the definition of the initialism "FUGE".
+Thirdly, in the original meaning of FUGE, it had "universal" in the middle of the definition, which wasn't great.
 I actually started with flat, granular and expansion, which suggested FUGE, so the insertion of "universal" is actually somewhat akin to what happens with a backronym.
-Recently I realised that FUGE could also be rendered as "flat uniform granular expansion", but this only works when one already knows that we are talking about the universe, so it could apply only when one were to talk about "the FUGE cosmological model" (as per the title of this post) or something similar.
-And the uniformity that we are talking about only applies at a sufficiently large scale, as per discussions of homogeneity and isotropy.
+Recently I realised that FUGE is better rendered as "flat uniform granular expansion", applying when talking about "a FUGE universe" or "the FUGE cosmological model" (as per the title of this post) or something similar.
+Note that the uniformity that we are talking about only applies at a sufficiently large scale, as per discussions of homogeneity and isotropy.

 ---